Lch3181/Warcraft-lll_TWrpg_AHKs/README.md

 Hosting on the first time, type the bot's name, map load command if any, and game name; then click private/public to host.
 Everything will be saved for the next time when you want to host.
 Click Delete Bot History to delete the selected bot info.

+## Important:
+Download URL has to be a direct download link instead of a share link(google if you do not know how to get it from a share link)

 ## Installation:
 [Download](https://github.com/Lch3181/Warcraft-lll_TWrpg_AHKs/releases/tag/v1.0)